Choosing a Setting for a Baby or Young Child With Special Educational Needs or Disability (SEND)

 All early education providers are required by the law to be inclusive.
 They must make adjustments so that children with Special Educational Needs and/or Disability can access the Early Years Foundation Stage (EYFS).
 To ensure full access to the EYFS some children will require additional support in line with the Special Educational Needs and Disability Code of Practice 2015.
 This outlines a ‘graduated approach’ to meeting needs.
 This means that the support for your child will match their level of need.
 Sometimes, after periods of support in mainstream settings, a small number of children might need to go to a specialist setting.

 This section will help you make the very important decision about where your child will first attend an educational setting.
-You may want to seek information and advice available from professionals and the Parent Link Service before making the decision about the best setting for your child.
+You may want to seek information and advice available from professionals before making the decision about the best setting for your child.

 There are a range of mainstream early years providers for children prior to entering Reception Class.
 You can find out about these here.

 Make a list of the settings you wish to consider and then visit several so that you can compare them.